njdehoog/NHBalancedFlowLayout/README.md

 UICollectionViewLayout subclass for displaying items of different sizes in a grid without wasting any visual space.
 Inspired by: http://www.crispymtn.com/stories/the-algorithm-for-a-perfectly-balanced-photo-gallery

+__This project is no longer maintained.
+For a more up-to-date version, check out: https://github.com/graetzer/NHBalancedFlowLayout__

 ## Notes
 * Tested with iOS 7, but should be compatible with iOS6 as well
 * Works with iPhone and iPad